Magic sauce, packed with vegetables

-After much trial and error I have finally settled on our favourite ratios for this veg packed sauce, christened ‘Magic Sauce’ for two reasons – firstly, one big batch can provide you with multiple different easy meals across the week and, secondly, it is the only way I have ever managed to make my kids eat mushrooms.
+I’ve christened this multi-use vegetable packed sauce as ‘Magic Sauce’ for two reasons.
+Firstly, one big batch can provide you with multiple different easy meals across the week.
+Secondly, it is the only way I have ever managed to make my kids eat mushrooms.
 Magic!
 (OK, they don’t realise that they are eating mushrooms, but one step at a time….).

 Quick reference dietary information